-Introduces a variety of teaching techniques and provides practice for students in lesson planning and peer teaching.
-Students will plan lessons, teach these lessons to small groups of peers, and participate in self-evaluation and peer evaluation of others teaching.
-W
+Introduces a variety of teaching techniques and provides practice in instructional design.
+Emphasizes student planning and teaching lessons to small groups of peers and participating in self-evaluation and peer-evaluation of others' teaching.
+W, Sp

 ED133 Instructional Media and Materials